Rajesh (Kannada actor): Later career

 In ‘Devara Gudi’ he costarred with Vishnuvardhana in an important role.
 After that he had more hits like Devara Duddu, Badhu Bangaravaythu, Beluvaladha Madilalli, Mugiyadha Kathe in the 1970s and Kaliyuga, Pitamaha and Satyanarayana Pooja Phale in the 1980s.

 He was of the notion that, in the 1950s onwards Honnappa Bhagavatar, Rajkumar, Udayakumar, Kalyankumar, B.R.
 Pantulu, K. S. Ashwath, Narasimha Raju, Balakrishna, Iyer, B. Saroja Devi, Leelavathi, Pandari Bai, MV Rajamma, Mynavathi, Vandhana, Kalpana, Jayanthi, Bharathi enriched the film industry.
 But Rajesh regretted that Kannada films produced in the recent times have lost their credence in the absence of good story and social commitment.
 The yesteryear star said "Those films had a message for the society besides providing healthy entertainment.
 But the films that have come after 1980 lack social commitment and are of cheap taste.
 The technological development and huge money being spent on films have not been used by filmmakers for the good of the society."

-Personal life and death
+Death

 Rajesh died at a private hospital in Bangalore, on 19 February 2022, at the age of 89.
 He suffered from breathing complications.